exercism/prolog/docs/TESTS.md

 swipl -f <exercise>.pl -s <exercise>_tests.plt -g run_tests,halt -t 'halt(1)'
 ```

-In both cases, replace `<exercise>` with the name of the exercise you are implementing.
+Replace `<exercise>` with the name of the exercise you are implementing.

 ## Interactive